newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/check-site-requirements-cosmetology.md

 id: check-site-requirements
 callToActionLink: ""
 callToActionText: ""
----
+summaryDescriptionMd: >-
   Cosmetology businesses need to obtain and show a fire prevention permit and a `certificate of occupancy or approval|certificate-occupancy` from your local government prior to applying for a shop license.
 ---

-### Safety Permits
+## Safety Permits

 - **Fire prevention permits:** Talk to your fire department to make sure your space meets requirements, like working sprinklers, extinguishers, and signage. **_This is required by the Division of Consumer Affairs for a shop license._**
 - **Store signage:** Speak to your local zoning office and building/construction department to make sure the signage you're proposing is allowed.